Filing Taxes as a Non-Resident with US Income

 After completing and printing your Federal Income Tax Report you will need to complete a State Tax Report for the states that you were living and working in.

-For a small fee, you can use Sprintax NR to file your state taxes.
+For a small fee, you can use Sprintax Returns to file your state taxes.

 If you worked in a different state and want to do your taxes by hand, email James.Tenney@uc.edu.